· 3 min read

 Sandwich Caprese

-The caprese is a French cafe's light, meat-free summer line, and the basil is the argument: the one leaf, torn not cut and added last, that makes it a caprese and not a bare tomato-and-mozzarella.
+The caprese is a French café's light, meat-free summer line, and the basil is what earns the Capri name: the one leaf, torn not cut and added last, over cold tomato and fresh mozzarella.

 At a glance

-• Bread: A split baguette or a small ciabatta, crust to hold three wet things
+• Bread: A split baguette or small ciabatta, crust to hold three wet things

 • Trio: Fresh mozzarella, ripe tomato, and whole basil leaves